 You can withdraw your consent at any time on our cookie consent page.Configure your cookie settings and confirm to save your settings.
 You can withdraw or change your consent at any time on our cookie consent page.

-Today ASML Holding NV (ASML) has published its Q3 2020 results.
+Today, ASML Holding NV (ASML) has published its 2021 third-quarter results.

 (1) Installed Base Management sales equals our net service and field option sales.

-(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted (for EUV excluding the High-NA systems).
+(2) Our systems net bookings include all system sales orders for which written authorizations have been accepted (for EUV excluding the EUV 0.55 NA (High-NA) systems).